herbertludowieg/herbertludowieg.github.io/fd-method.md

 \end{align*}
 $$

-We see that the $x_o$ terms on the right-hand side cancel each other out and after reducing terms we get,
+We see that the $$x_o$$ terms on the right-hand side cancel each other out and after reducing terms we get,

 $$
 \begin{equation}